jvaverka/NewSciMLBook/index.md

 weave = false
 +++

+# SciML Book

-# Parallel Computing and Scientific Machine Learning (SciML): Methods and Applications
+## Parallel Computing and Scientific Machine Learning (SciML): Methods and Applications

 **This book is a compilation of lecture notes from the MIT Course 18.337J/6.338J: Parallel Computing and Scientific Machine Learning.
 Links to the old notes https://mitmath.github.io/18337 will redirect here**